-The EMD Phase completes the development of a system, leverages design considerations, completes full system integration, develops affordable and executable manufacturing processes, and completes system fabrication, test, and evaluation.
-The systems engineering reviews normally conducted during this phase are the CDR, the Test Readiness Review (TRR), the System Verification Review (SVR), the Functional Configuration Audit (FCA) and the PRR as shown in Figure 3-3.
+During the EMD Phase, the PM is responsible to complete the development of a system, leverages design considerations, completes full system integration, develops affordable and executable manufacturing processes, and completes system fabrication, test, and evaluation.
+SETRs normally conducted during this phase are the CDR, the Test Readiness Review (TRR), the System Verification Review (SVR), the Functional Configuration Audit (FCA), and the PRR as shown in Figure 3-3.

-From a manufacturing perspective, the purpose of the EMD phase is to ready the acquisition program for production by completing manufacturing risk reduction activities that are reflected in the acquisition strategy.
-The manufacturing planning from the previous phase should be refined in EMD and significant program emphasis should be placed on achieving manufacturing maturity prior to the Milestone C decision.
+From a manufacturing perspective, the purpose of the EMD phase is to ready the acquisition program for production by completing manufacturing risk reduction activities that are reflected in the Acquisition Strategy.
+The manufacturing planning from the previous phase should be refined in EMD, and significant program emphasis should be placed on achieving manufacturing maturity prior to the Milestone C decision.
 MRL 8 criteria and metrics are appropriate level of maturity for LRIP.
 MRL 9 criteria and metrics are the appropriate level of maturity for FRP.
-These MRL levels should be reflected in the acquisition program baseline.
+These MRLs should be reflected in the acquisition program baseline.

-During EMD, MRL Assessments are conducted to identify remaining risks on the design and manufacturing maturity prior to a production decision.
-These should be conducted prior to the CDR and prior to the Milestone C decision.
-Sources of data may include technical reviews and audits, pre-award surveys, industrial base analyses, trade-off studies, tooling plans, make-or-buy plans, Manufacturing Plans, and bills of material.
+During EMD, MRL Assessments are conducted to identify remaining risks on the design and manufacturing maturity in advance of a production decision.
+These should be conducted before the CDR and before the Milestone C decision.
+Sources of data may include technical reviews and audits, pre-award surveys, industrial base analyses, tradeoff studies, tooling plans, make-or-buy plans, manufacturing plans, and bills of material.
 The assessments should address all manufacturing risks such as fabrication, assembly, integration and test operations; supply chain performance; the adequacy of manufacturing planning; the efficacy of manufacturing management systems; adequacy of funding for manufacturing risk reduction efforts; and other factors defined in MRL thread descriptions.
-Articles manufactured on a pilot line during EMD should be made using production materials, components, tooling, facilities, and personnel.
+Articles manufactured on a pilot line during the EMD Phase should be made using production materials, components, tooling, facilities, and personnel.
 Key considerations include: